 Birth Room (Mamisi) of Amenhotep III:

-Other rooms open off around the sanctuary, like the interesting Birth Room of Amenhotep III, with relief decorations chronicling the divine conception and birth of the king: Amun speaking with Thoth, with the pharaoh, and with the queen; Khnum fashioning two new-born figures on his potter’s wheel (Amenhotep III and his Ka (spirit); Thoth announce to Mutemuya, mother of Amenhotep III, that she has conceived; Mutemuya, pregnant, being taken before Isis and Khnum; Mutemuya on her bed, assisted by the deities of childbirth; the nursing of the infant and his presentation to Amun.
+Other rooms open off around the sanctuary of Luxor Temple, like the interesting Birth Room of Amenhotep III.
+With relief decorations chronicling the divine conception and birth of the king.
+Amun speaking with Thoth, with the pharaoh, and with the queen.
+Khnum fashioning two new-born figures on his potter’s wheel (Amenhotep III and his Ka (spirit).
+Thoth announce to Mutemuya, mother of Amenhotep III, that she has conceived.
+Mutemuya, pregnant, being taken before Isis and Khnum; Mutemuya on her bed, assisted by the deities of childbirth; the nursing of the infant and his presentation to Amun.

 The Holy of Holies: